lgsvl/apollo-3.0/README.md

         ./scripts/rosbridge.sh

 * Run the LG SVL Simulator (see instructions in the [simulator repository](https://github.com/lgsvl/simulator))
+    - Select the `San Francisco` map and the `XE-Rigged-apollo` vehicle.
     - Enable GPS, IMU, LIDAR, HD Mode, and Telephota Camera.
     - (optional) Enable traffic.